Cardiff University: Students' Union

 The Cardiff University Students' Union is a student-run organisation aiming to promote student interests within the university and further afield.
 The Cardiff University Students' Union building is near Cathays Park, next to Cathays railway station.
 It has shops, a night club and the studios of Xpress Radio and Gair Rhydd, the student newspaper.
 It is democratically controlled by the student body through the election of seven full-time officers, who manage the running of the Union.
 The Union provides a range of services, including a number of cafes, bars and shops, as well as advice, training and representation.
 The Union is an affiliated member of the National Union of Students.

 Groups and societies

-The Union also supports over 260 other clubs and societies across a wide range of interests, including: Cardiff University Debating Society, and Act One, the student dramatic society.
-All clubs offer opportunities for beginners and the more experienced students.
+The students' union supports over 200 societies across a wide range of interests as well as 70 sports clubs through the athletic union.

 Media

 The Union provides facilities and support for several student media groups, including: Gair Rhydd, an award-winning, free student newspaper that is released every Monday of term; Quench, a monthly arts and lifestyle magazine that specialises in the local music scene as well as original investigative feature articles; and CUTV, the student television channel.

 Xpress Radio is the student radio station.
 It broadcasts daily during term from studios in the Students' Union building, with programming such as comedy panel shows, new music showcases, local music showcases, and film reviews.